 You see, even a simple impairment like low vision or injury on your hand can pose a challenge when you want to use technology.
 Luckily, there are regulations put in place to govern web development.
 In this guide, we’ll discuss the website accessibility standards.

 Accessibility means ensuring that all contents of the web are available for all users.
 All people include those with visual impairments, motor inabilities, hearing problems, or cognitive disabilities.

-When making a website accessible for all users, not only means having content therein, it also implies developing the site in such a way that most users don’t struggle to use it.
+When making a website accessible for all users, not only means having content therein, but it also implies developing the site in such a way that most users don’t struggle to use it.
 The website should also allow users who need to adapt it to do so seamlessly.
 For example, a user with a visual impairment can use a reader or screen magnifier.

 Section 508 governs user access to websites.
 Under this section of the law, all disabled persons are entitled to access government information.
 An ADA accessible site allows users to access the content through various sensory mechanisms such as voice and vision.
 Such sites don’t just have the typical click-and-point features.
-By websites offering digital accessibility, even disabled people can access the information just like other internet users.
+With websites offering digital accessibility, even disabled people can access the information just like other internet users.

 An accessible website not only makes content accessible to disabled people but also ensures a good user experience for all website visitors.
 Guess what this means to you as a business owner?
 More traffic and essentially more business!

 History of Web Compliance and Accessibility Standards in the US

 The 1973 Rehabilitation Act was the first in the US to advocate for the rights of disabled people.
 The Act was put in place to ensure that persons living with disabilities can access public facilities such as transport and telephones.

 Section 508 is an amendment to the 1973 Rehabilitation Act to include accessibility laws to online platforms.
 The amendment requires that all federal agencies and public organizations make their online content accessible to the disabled.